davep/textual-fspicker/docs/source/using.md

 ## Opening a file

-The [`FileOpen`][textual_fspicker.FileOpen] dialog is used to prompt the user for file to open.
+The [`FileOpen`][textual_fspicker.FileOpen] dialog is used to prompt the user a for file to open.
 The most basic example looks like this:

 === "Basic file opening example"